 EDD – Disability Insurance – Paid Family Leave Insurance

 California State Disability Insurance (SDI) is a partial wage-replacement insurance plan for California workers.
 The SDI programs are State-mandated, and funded through employee payroll deductions.
 SDI provides affordable, short-term benefits to eligible workers.
 Workers covered by SDI are covered by two programs.
-The Disability Insurance (DI) program was established for workers who suffer a loss of wages when they are unable to work due to a NON WORK-RELATED illness or injury, or a medically disabling condition from pregnancy or childbirth.
+The Disability Insurance (DI) program was established for workers who suffer a loss of wages when they are unable to work due to a NON WORK-RELATED illness or injury, or others such as car accident injuries that could happen sometimes and in need of legal representation for this.
 The Paid Family Leave (PFL) program was established for workers who suffer a loss of wages when they need to take time off from work to care for a seriously ill child, spouse, registered domestic partner or to bond with a new minor child.

 Paid Family Leave Insurance.
 For California workers covered by State Disability Insurance, Paid Family Leave (PFL) insurance provides up to six weeks of benefits for individuals who must take time off to care for a seriously ill child, spouse, parent, or registered domestic partner, or to bond with a new minor child.